Reverse Shoulder ArthroplastyDynamic simulation of RSA

-The goal of this project is to simulate reverse shoulder prostheses (RSA) to evaluate the variability of several biomechanical factors and the impact on the range of motion.
-In particular, we are interested in evaluating the effect of glenoid lateralization, humeral inclination and critical shoulder angle (CSA).
-These computer-assisted simulations will provide operating parameters which aim to minimize the onset of articular conflicts and luxations.
+The goal of this project was to simulate reverse shoulder prostheses (RSA) to evaluate the variability of several biomechanical factors and the impact on the range of motion.
+In particular, we were interested in evaluating the effect of glenoid lateralization, humeral inclination and critical shoulder angle (CSA).
+These computer-assisted simulations provided operating parameters which aimed to minimize the onset of articular conflicts and luxations.

-In this project, Artanim is responsible for dynamically simulating reverse shoulder prostheses from kinematic data.
+In this project, Artanim was responsible for dynamically simulating reverse shoulder prostheses from kinematic data.

 Simulation of reverse shoulder prostheses